Persuading a customer to buy your product is one thing, but convincing them to remain loyal to your business is another.

-A high churn rate negatively affects businesses because it means that customers are consistently canceling their subscriptions.
+A high rate negatively affects businesses because it means that customers are consistently canceling their subscriptions.
 Whether they cancel because they switched to a competitor of yours or simply decided they no longer have a need for the solution, it’s bad for profitability and growth.

 You can have a solid monthly revenue, but if your customers aren’t sticking around long enough for you to recover from your acquisition cost, your business is in trouble.

 The churn rate formula is as follows: subtract the number of users at the end of a period from the number of users at the beginning of a period.
 Then, divide that number by the users at the beginning of the period.